gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Version of DTLS

-   This document is based on {{RFC4347}}, and it is expected that DTLS/ SCTP as described in this document will work with future versions of DTLS.
+   This document is based on DTLS 1.3 {{I-D.ietf-tls-dtls13}}, but works also for DTLS 1.2 {{RFC6347}}.
+Earlier versions of DTLS MUST NOT be used.
+It is expected that DTLS/SCTP as described in this document will work with future versions of DTLS.

+##  Cipher Suites

+   For DTLS 1.2, the cipher suites forbidden by {{RFC7540}} MUST NOT be used.

 ## Message Sizes

-   DTLS limits the DTLS user message size to the current Path MTU minus the header sizes.
-For the purposes of running over SCTP, the DTLS path MTU MUST be considered to be 2^14.
+   For DTLS over SCTP, which automatically fragment and reassemble datagrams, there is no PMTU limitation.
+However, DTLS/SCTP MUST NOT write any record that exceeds the maximum record size of 2^14 bytes.

 ## Replay Detection